devsecops/defcon-workshop/section-2/README.md

 * `kubectl get pods --namespace=local-server` - Retrieve all the pods in the namespace
 * `kubectl scale deployment nginx-deployment --namespace=local-server --replicas 10` - Scales the deployment from 3 to 10
 * `kubectl autoscale deployment nginx-deployment --namespace=local-server --min=10 --max=15 --cpu-percent=80` - Autoscale
+* `kubectl delete deployments --namespace=local-server --all` - Deletes the local deployments in the namespace
+* `kubectl delete namespace local-server` - Deletes the namespace

 ## Deploying a K8S cluster remotely on GCP